ebanner/extended_stack_machine/README.md

     $ java -jar SM.jar

-You can then load one of the prewritten programs in the `test` directory.
+You can then load one of the prewritten programs in the `test/`.
 The eXtended Stack Machine will recognize **.sxx** programs only.

 Known Bugs
 ==========